karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 > As investments go, paying an insurance premium is right up there with lighting your money on fire... until your house burns down.

-In pratice, I look at this as something like contributing to a retirement plan, or paying an insurance premium.
+In practice, I look at this as something like contributing to a retirement plan, or paying an insurance premium.
 With those, you're taking a small bite of your resources off the table, on a regular basis, in order to give yourself some wiggle room at some point in the future when something unexpected happens.

 The difference is that those cases are generally subtractive: you're just deliberately constraining your cash flow.
 But creating optionality is very often _additive:_ it may still be costing you a bit of money (and time), but you are generally using them to _do_ things that might be useful in the future.